python-trio/trio/README.rst

    next:
+   - MultiError.acatch -- also tracebacks are quite a pain if replacing one object by another...
+I guess each time we catch/rethrow, push the tracebacks from the MultiError onto the individual exceptions and then make a new MultiError?

+     just implement the set_wakeup_fd thing for now (and I think we might actually need it on Unix too? because blocking primitives are only interrupted *if* they raise? -- no, because the signal handler does run and does trigger the regular call_soon wakeup logic)

+     arun/run/call_soon
+     run/call/call_soon
+     run/run_sync/(call_soon or run_sync_soon)

+     design document outline:

+     target audience: folks who want to read the code and potentially contribute, folks working on competing libraries looking for ideas to steal, folks who are interested in IO library design generally

+     - priorities: usability and correctness

+       usability means: assume user is going to take the trouble to get all the anal details right, and then make that as easy as possible

+       if the user *wants* to be sloppy that's fine too, it's a reasonable decision, but we don't optimize for sloppy code

+       what about speed?

+     - design for stability

+       noticed that lots of interesting experiments in curio involve stuff like new synchronization primitives which require touching
+       and

+       hazmat layer: make it possible to implement new features without touching the core
+       stable, public, but `nasty big pointy teeth <https://en.wikipedia.org/wiki/Rabbit_of_Caerbannog>`__

+     - the blog post & curio

+       no implicit concurrency -- no callbacks, no implicit spawn, no implicit yield

+       when you call a function it runs and then returns, like Guido intended

+     - give tools to *manage* concurrency (this is the major breaking point from curio)

+     - exceptions always propagate

+       which leads to nursery design

+       (influenced by erlang's link + monitor; we also have monitor, but our link is very different)

+       this also gives a really neat invariant: any async function can use concurrency *within* itself *but* it has to be wrapped up before it returns.

+       if you want concurrency that lasts beyond a function call ("causality violation"), then you need to somehow have a supervisor passed in

+     - cancellation: fundamental & error prone
+       we have this nice stack, want to be composable and allow cancellation/timeouts for arbitrary code

+       combines curio's stack-based cancellation + new twist that stacks extend across tasks + C# style level-triggering

+       potentially controversial: making them implicit/ambient instead
+       of explicit. rationale: you have to pass them to literally every blocking operation, meaning that you would literally need every single async function to take this as an argument

+     - Introspection as a first class concern

+     - clean API with consistent conventions

+     - KI: very challenging case for usability + correctness!

+       challenging cases:

+       - core run loop itself
+       - synchronization primitives

+       our solution

+   - idempotent call_soon is being missed in current_statistics

    - a thought: if we switch to a global parkinglot keyed off of arbitrary hashables, and put the key into the task object, then introspection will be able to do things like show which tasks are